candycode/loco/README.md

 ### QtScript and JavaScriptCore(or V8) support

-JavaScript code can be passed run through either Qt's own script engine or the JavaScript engine embedded in WebKit.
+JavaScript code can be run through either Qt's own script engine or the JavaScript engine embedded in WebKit.
+In both cases the code is JIT compiled before execution.

 In case QtScript is used it is possible to remove dependencies on QtWebKit and/or QtGUI.

 JavaScript code can be evaluated from within JavaScript through